Blair1233/Class24/1-Lesson-Plans/10-Cryptography/3/LessonPlan.md

 Tell students to switch to their local computer environment.

-Please send students the registration link for the NetSec environment.
-Once they click on it, the NetSec environment card will be added to their Azure dashboard.

 **Details Around the Environment**

 Inside of the NetSec instance, you will find a Windows 10 machine hosting a Security Onion machine and two virtual Linux machines named UFW and firewalld.